HiaslTiasl/it/README.md

 ## Why

-*It* is inspired by other libraries such as [lodash](https://lodash.com/), [Ramda](http://ramdajs.com/), and the [Java 8 Stream API](https://docs.oracle.com/javase/8/docs/api/java/util/stream/package-summary.html). *It* provides the following features:
+*It* is inspired by other libraries such as [lodash](https://lodash.com/), [Ramda](http://ramdajs.com/), and the [Java 8 Stream API](https://docs.oracle.com/javase/8/docs/api/java/util/stream/package-summary.html).
+The reason for ceating *it* was to try modelling sequences of operations as functions for avoiding intermediate results. *It* basically provides the following features:
 - Perform multiple operations on data.
 - Build sequences of operations.
 - Reuse operation sequences for multiple data collections.
+- **ALWAYS** use shortcut fusion, **NEVER** produce intermediate results.
 - Manage stateful operations.
-- Keep full control over shortcut fusion and intermediate results.
 - Small and simple.

+The main focus of *it* is on memory efficiency and laziness, but in some cases this also results in [good performance](https://jsperf.com/it-vs-underscore-vs-lodash/5).

 ## Usage